AJI SUMMER INTERNSHIP INFORMATION

 ALL (Aide Legale Libre) for Cameroon - Cameroon

-ALL for Cameroon is a small organization dedicated to providing free legal advice and representation to the poor in a bid to enhance people's access to justice in Cameroon.
-The organization is headed by Barrister Mbinkar Caroline, a human rights activist who takes on cases of juvenile criminal defense, political persecution, women's rights, and anti-corruption.
-Some of the cases ALL for Cameroon has handled have reached the level of the U.N. and the African Commission.
-ALL works with local universities to set up law clinics, allowing national students to work on live cases under the supervision of lecturers and volunteer lawyers.
-AJI sent two interns to ALL for Cameroon in the summer of 2011.
-The organization is located in Bamenda and there is no language requirement other than English.
+ALL for Cameroon is a small organization dedicated to providing free legal advice and representation to the poor in a bid to enhance people’s access to justice in Cameroon.
+The organization is headed by Barrister Mbinkar Caroline, a human rights activist who takes on cases of juvenile criminal defense, political persecution, women’s rights, and anti-corruption.
+Some of the cases ALL for Cameroon has handled have reached the level of the U.N. and the African Commission on Human and People’s Rights.
+AJI sent two interns to ALL for Cameroon in the summers of 2014, 2013, 2012 and 2011.
+The organization is located in Bamenda and there is no language requirement other than English, however fluency in French is greatly appreciated.
+For more information visit https://all4cameroon.wordpress.com/.

 Refugee Law Project - Uganda

 The Refugee Law Project (RLP) was established in 1999 to provide legal aid to asylum seekers and refugees in Uganda.
-Since then, the provision of legal aid has been supported by adding a psycho-social unit which provides clients with counseling and referrals on a range of non-legal matters, including sexual and gender based violence, access to medical care, housing and education.
+Since then, the provision of legal aid has been supported by adding a psycho-social unit which provides clients with counseling and referrals on a range of non-legal matters, including sexual and gender based violence, access to medical care, housing, and education.
 The provision of direct support is complemented by education and training activities.
 These are targeted both at duty bearers such as police, immigration officers, judges, magistrates and local government officials, and also at refugees themselves.
-RLP is located in Kampala and the summer of 2012 will be the first time AJI has sent interns to the organization.
+RLP is located in Kampala and AJI sent interns to RLP in the summers of 2014, 2013, and 2012.
+For more information visit http://refugeelawproject.org/.